 If you’re lucky enough to know a car expert, take them along with you.
 If not then there are professional vehicle inspection services available.
 These tend to cost around £150, so if you’re unsure yourself, it could well be worth it.

 Find out from the seller if there are any modifications, as this can affect your insurance premium.

 “Less than 1% of motorists felt modifications had any impact on their buying decision”

-Check the MoT certificate's expiry date.
-You'll need a valid MOT in order get a tax disc for the car.
+Check the MOT certificate’s expiry date.
+You’ll need a valid MOT in order to tax the car.

 To be really thorough it’s worth using a car checking service.
 In exchange for a fee, they‘ll tell you important information such as whether there is any finance outstanding, whether it has been reported as stolen, and whether the mileage correct.